brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 ![Cam Relay 3](/assets/images/relays-10.jpg)

 Hopefully you can see that this is the mechanical equivalent of the electronic clock sequence that was described in [my previous post about clocking](/ibm1620/2024/06/25/clocks-working.html).
+The main difference is that the "modern" SMS electronic sequence runs at a speed 4-5 orders of magnitude faster than the spinning motors and switching relay.
+That said, the sound of the typewriter system must have been very cool, in a steampunk kind of way.

 # Contacts

 This is a simplest device, but it's worth calling out to avoid confusion.
 A "contact" refers to a normal switch.
-I mention this heret because the schematic can easily be confused with a relay.
+I mention this here because the schematic can easily be confused with a relay.
 Here is an example (page 01.82.70.1):

 ![Cam Relay 2](/assets/images/relays-9.jpg)